kgoutsos/devicehive-examples/generic-device/README.md

 ## How to run

-1. Edit the configuration file `cloud/device-conf.yml` to match your setup.
-2. Start the DeviceHive cloud client by running `cloud/start.sh`.
-See cloud/README.md for details and troubleshooting.
+1. Start the DeviceHive cloud client as described in [cloud-client/README.md](../cloud-client/README.md)
-3. Start the device with `go run generic-device.go`
+2. Start the device with `go run generic-device.go`